SiC Ceramic Heat ExchangersINCREASE YOUR PRODUCT PRODUCTIVITY WITH THE UMAX ADVANCED CERAMIC DIFFERENCE

 - Completely field-repairable with common tools

 Whether you are working with mixed acids, free halogens, hydrofluoric acid, or caustics, the Umax Advanced Ceramic heat exchanger is designed to provide optimal results in your heat transfer application.
 All of our Umax units are expertly constructed and thoroughly tested according to ASME SEC VIII Div 1, TEMA, ANSI, and ASTM guidelines in addition to our own stringent in-house standards.
-Our Umax tubes come with a five-year unconditional guarantee against corrosion and erosion.
+Our Umax tubes come with a lifetime unconditional guarantee against corrosion and erosion.

 The Advantages of SiC Ceramic